 - Last but not least, you need to keep in mind that there is a minute possibility of your property becoming liable for business rates in certain situations.

-Given these delicate things about the formal rental agreement, it is strongly advised to consult an accountant first given the complex factors to be considered.
-The accountant will make sure that the agreement is reasonable and without any errors.
+Given these delicate things about the formal rental agreement, it is strongly advised to consult an accountant who has expertise in this area first given the complex factors to be considered and they will make sure that the agreement is reasonable and without any errors.
 This will help keep you safe from falling into any other tax trap over time to come.

 It is vital to keep a record of your Limited Company’s business expenses.